 Campus guests may select WFU guest from the list of available networks, open a browser, and accept an Acceptable Use Policy (AUP) to gain network access.

 To learn more about our campus wireless networks, visit the Information Systems web page.

 To see a list of librarians, archivists, and staff in the department, see our staff directory.

-The Preservation department repairs and protects materials in the library collection and in Special Collections.
 The primary goal of Preservation is to repair damaged books or materials in the library collection and return them to circulation as quickly as possible.
-If a damaged book is found, please bring it to the Circulation Desk.
-Preservation is located in Room 329 of the Z. Smith Reynolds Library.
+For further information, read about preservation in our blog or contact us at 336-758-6175.